 Chronic Stress and Anxiety

-I can have a profound impact on your daily life.
-When the exact cause isn’t clear, or your symptoms stick around after the initial trigger goes away, it may be anxiety.
-Repeated panic or anxiety attacks may indicate a panic disorder.
-It’s important to recognize these patterns and seek appropriate help if needed.
+Anxiety symptoms can have a profound impact on your daily life.
+If the exact cause is unclear or your symptoms persist even after the initial trigger has passed, it may indicate an anxiety disorder.
+Frequent panic or anxiety attacks could be a sign of panic disorder.
+Recognizing these patterns is essential, and seeking appropriate help can make a significant difference in managing your mental well-being.

 At any moment, someone’s aggravating behavior or our own bad luck can set us off on an emotional spiral that threatens to derail our entire day.
 Here’s how we can face our triggers with less reactivity so that we can get on with our lives.